 Getting Submission Errors/Rejections?
 Figure out what the codes mean here: Alberta Health Billing Explanatory Codes

-4. Use Mobile Billing
+4. Advantages of Mobile Billing

 Billing can be painful.
 It’s often overwhelming and exhausting trying to figure out which code goes with what and when a modifier is allowed or not.
 The reality is that, often, piles of unending and confusing paperwork is required to be carefully filled out, all just so you can get paid!
 Then, there’s the surprise of getting a submission error or rejection, which not only delays your pay but is often confusing since you may not know what went wrong.